sfernana/FCCDIRAC/README.md

 **WARNING**

-Applications are getting FCCSW environment by asking this configuration file :

-- /path/to/DIRAC_INSTALLATION/etc/dirac.cfg
+The path of the FCC environment script read by FCC Applications is stored on the DIRAC configuration file **dirac.cfg**.

+This configuration file is located on the DIRAC server and also on the client (for local DIRAC installations).

 It contains sections where the path of the environment script is hardcoded.

+Normally this path point to the environment script of the last release of FCCSW which is **v0.8.1** when this tutorial has been written.

-Each application is looking for this file for setting the environment and FCC applications use by default the release **v0.8.1**.
+Then each FCC application is looking for this file for setting the FCC environment before being executed.

-If your are using CVMFS/AFS DIRAC installation, it contains already the default path of the FCCSW environment script :

-	/cvmfs/fcc.cern.ch/sw/0.8.1/init_fcc_stack.sh

-If your are not using CVMFS/AFS DIRAC installation, then ensure that **dirac.cfg** file contains the path of the FCCSW environment script else applications won't run.

-For each new release, the release manager has to update **dirac.cfg** file of the CVMFS/AFS DIRAC installation by contacting CLIC group.
+Because this path is hardcoded, for each new release, the release manager has to update **dirac.cfg** file of the server by contacting CLIC group.

-And you have to set the version of the application (if you do not want to use by default the version **v0.8.1**)
+But as a user you do not have to take care about this except that you have to set the version of the application (if you do not want to use by default the FCC environment relative to **v0.8.1** release).

-So if the current release of FCC software is different from the default, release manager should have updated **dirac.cfg** of CVMFS/AFS DIRAC installation.
+So if the current release of FCC software is different from the default, release manager should have updated **dirac.cfg** of the server.

-Here is an excerpt of the **dirac.cfg** file :
+Here is an excerpt of the current **dirac.cfg** file :

 ```